dreamportdev/Osdev-Notes/InterruptHandling.md

 ### Sending EOI

 With that done, we can now enter and return from interrupt handlers correctly!
 You should keep in mind that this is handling interrupts with the cpu.
 The cpu usually does not send interrupts to itself, it receives them from an external device like the local APIC.
-APICs are discussed in their own chapter, but you will need to tell the local APIC that you haven handled the latest interrupt.
+APICs are discussed in their own chapter, but you will need to tell the local APIC that you haven't handled the latest interrupt.
 This is called sending the EOI (End Of Interrupt) signal.

 You can send the EOI at any point inside the interrupt handler, since even if the local APIC tries to send another interrupt, the cpu won't serve it until the interrupts flag is cleared.
 Remember that the interrupt gate type we used for our descriptors?
 That means the cpu cleared the interrupts flag when serving this interrupt.